Organic pesticides are usually considered as pesticides that come from natural sources.

 SPINOSAD – controls thrips, leaf miners and caterpillars

-POTASSIUM SALT OF FATTY ACIDS – controls thrips and aphids
+POTASSIUM SALT OF FATTY ACIDS – controls thrips, aphids, mealybugs,

 BACILLUS SUBTILIS – controls grey mold, powdery mildew, tomato leaf mold, alternaria leaf spot, septoria leaf spot

 - Natural pesticides for plants